 The Manager will depend, to a great extent, on the services of a limited number of individuals in the administration of the Partnership’s activities.
 The loss of such individuals for any reason could impair the ability of the Manager to perform its investment management activities on behalf of the Partnership.

 Although the Partnership will use its best efforts to achieve above average rates of return, no assurance can be given in this regard.
-An investment in our fund units should be considered as speculative and purchasers must bear the risk of a loss on their investment.
+An investment in Class A Units should be considered as speculative, and purchasers must bear the risk of a loss on their investment.
+There is no assurance that the Partnership will achieve its investment objectives or that historical results, forecasts, or models will be indicative of future outcomes.
+Target returns or volatility levels are not guaranteed.
+Actual results may differ materially due to market conditions, regulatory developments, issuer-specific events, operational factors, or other risks described herein.

 The Partnership is obligated to pay Management Fees, brokerage commissions and trustee, legal, accounting, filing and other fees and expenses regardless of whether the Partnership realizes profits.